BINUS BUSINESS SCHOOL

 - Allow the students to choose the subject according to their interest, talent, and capacity.

 - Give the possibility to the execution of education system with plural input and output.

 - Facilitate the adaptation of the curriculum to the rapid development of knowledge and technology.

 - Enables the evaluation system of advance learning of the students could be conducted optimally.

 Basic Characteristic of Credit is:

-In credit system, each subject has a weight namely credits.
-The number of credits of subjects is various.
-It is determined by the effort to finish the tasks presented in lecture program, job training, practical work, and other tasks.
+In the credit system, each subject has a weight, namely credits.
+The number of credits in subjects is various.
+It is determined by the effort to finish the tasks presented in the lecture program, job training, practical work, and other tasks.

-In credit system, each subject is finished in one semester that lasts for 13 weeks (exclude mid exam and final exam).
-In addition to quantitative valuation, credit system acknowledges that the finishing of study unit could be valued in a quantitative manner by giving a weight to the relevant unit.
+In the credit system, each subject is finished in one semester that lasts for 13 weeks (exclude mid exam and final exam).
+In addition to quantitative valuation, credit system acknowledges that the finishing of the study unit could be valued quantitatively by giving a weight to the relevant unit.